reiase/dplyr.spark.hive/README.md

 .jinit()
 ```

-This is only a test, in general you don't need it before loading `dplyr.spark`.
+This is only a test, in general you don't need it before loading `dplyr.spark.hive`.

 ----------------